DOJ

 The general public is hereby advised on the rules on military/police checkpoints as follows:

-This Advisory is issued in line with the thrust of the Department to take a
+This Advisory is issued in line with the thrust of the Department to take a pro-active stance and dynamic approach in criminal justice concerns and all are enjoined to observe this Advisory.

 (signed)